 There are two types of people, those who fear ticks and those who shrug them off.
 The difference between these people is understanding.
 Half have done their research on ticks and know how to feel about these pests.
 The other half let their assumptions dictate their perception.
 Want to know which side you fall on?
-Here are some facts about ticks in Wichita so you can know whether you should be concerned if you are bitten.
+Here are some facts about ticks so you can know whether you should be concerned if you are bitten.

 Ticks Are Hard To Spot

 Ticks are difficult to spot, right up to the point where they bury their head under a person’s skin.
 Up until this point, these pests hide inside thick underbrush, in the grass, and in other areas that provide them with cover.
 Ticks use these sheltered areas to get into position to get onto a host.
 Because they lack mobility, these pests need things like tall grass, thick foliage, and hanging leaves in order to get closer to their prey.
 From these locations, ticks wait until people or animals pass by and then transfer over, using their upper limbs.

 As you may have already guessed, ticks are blood-feeding pests.
 They need the blood of humans or animals to transition through each stage of their life cycle.
 Some species go through as many as three developmental stages before becoming adults, which sometimes takes years.
 Most often ticks will die before reaching adulthood as getting onto a host and feeding is not a simple task.

 Have you ever heard the old adage, “You are what you eat”?
 Although silly to say to a human, this saying could not be more true for ticks.
 When these pests consume blood from an infected mammal or bird, they become a vector for said infection.
 Anyone that is bitten after a tick feeds on an infected animal or human is at risk of contracting a sickness that could stick with them for life.
 Some common diseases ticks spread include Lyme disease, ehrlichiosis, anaplasmosis, Rocky Mountain spotted fever, and babesiosis.